NOWCASTSUN

 Satellite-based solar radiation nowcasting for the energy transition and UV warnings

 Solar radiation impacts society in various ways.
 Two important examples are the harvesting of solar radiation, which plays a major role in the energy transition, and the exposure of human skins to ultraviolet radiation, which constitutes a threat to public health.
 Accurate, detailed and timely forecasts of solar radiation are required to inform society on these matters.
 In this project, building on an award-winning pilot study, we want to create an operational solar radiation nowcasting system based on observations made by the geostationary Meteosat satellite.
-Improvements in terms of spatio-temporal resolution and spectral information content will be investigated and implemented.
-New opportunities to move from deterministic to probabilistic forecasts and to add estimates of high-frequency variability will be explored.
+A major focus will be on characterizing the spatio-temporal representativity and geolocation accuracy of satellite retrievals of surface radiation.
+New opportunities to move from deterministic to probabilistic forecasts will be explored.

-This project is funded through the KNMI Meerjarig Strategisch Onderzoek (MSO) program and runs from mid 2021 to mid 2024.
+This Ph.D. project is funded through the KNMI Meerjarig Strategisch Onderzoek (MSO) program and runs from February 2022 to January 2026.

 SDS animation